wp-plugins/whiskey-media-widget/readme.txt

 * Plugin created.

 == Upgrade Notice ==

+= 0.3.1 =
+Fixed the API connections that were broken by the move to the new pages.

 = 0.3 =
 The Whiskey Media widget has been split into separate widgets based on the website being searched (Giant Bomb, Comic Vine).